uni7corn/compose-hot-reload/README.md

 Compose Hot Reload is designed to work with Compose Multiplatform.
 To use Compose Hot Reload with an Android-only project, you need to:

 - Switch from the Jetpack Compose plugin to the Compose Multiplatform plugin.
-- Add a separate Gradle module and configure the `desktop` target according to [the instructions](#apply-the-gradle-plugin-to-your-project).
+- Add a separate Gradle module and configure the JVM target according to [the instructions](#apply-the-gradle-plugin-to-your-project).

 ### My project is a desktop-only app with Compose Multiplatform.
 Can I use Compose Hot Reload?